UPDATED June 19, 2023

 In addition to recyclability, companies that use high-quality plastic pallets will enjoy advantages over wood such as:

-- Consistent Dimensions: Plastic pallets have more consistent dimensions than wood pallets, whose dimensions can vary depending on how the boards were cut during milling and the moisture content of the wood and environment.
+- Consistent Dimensions: Plastic pallets have more consistent dimensions than wood pallets, whose dimensions can vary depending on how the boards were cut during milling and the moisture content of the wood and the environment.
 Greater consistency in dimensions allows for more consistent packing and loading of trucks as well as fewer issues during the use of warehouse automation.

 - Supply Chain Hygiene: One of the biggest advantages of plastic pallets is that they are easily cleaned with hot water and detergent, and they don’t absorb moisture, which leads to mold and mildew growth in wood pallets.
 Food spills can be easily rinsed off of the surface of a plastic pallet, removing potential sources of cross-contamination from the supply chain.
-An antimicrobial treatment can even be used to reduce bacteria levels on plastic pallets if a high level of sanitization is needed.
+Antimicrobial treatment can even be used to reduce bacteria levels on plastic pallets if a high level of sanitization is needed.

 Plastic can be sustainable if it is used in the right way.
 When plastic is recycled to create plastic pallets, it provides a model of how a material that isn’t generally thought of as friendly to the environment can be used in a sustainable way.
 A pallet pooling system can make plastic pallets even more environmentally friendly.
-A pallet pooling company will process, inspect, wash, and transfer empty plastic pallets to nearby businesses for their use.
+A pallet pooling company like iGPS will process, inspect, wash, and transfer empty plastic pallets to nearby businesses for their use.
 The practice optimizes the transportation of pallets from the end of the supply chain back to the beginning, which reduces the amount of fuel needed to make the most effective use of the pallet.
 It also provides companies with a cost-effective pallet management strategy.
-At a time when many companies and organizations are struggling to develop sustainable, circular business models, black plastic pallet pooling is already providing a model for a sustainable future.
+At a time when many companies and organizations are struggling to develop sustainable, circular business models, iGPS black plastic pallet pooling is already providing a model for a sustainable future.